brighthive/playbooks/_includes/contact_tracing_intro.md

 The technical and operational plays support implementing the DCTT initiative in a way that is consistent with other plays, the coalition’s values, and users’ privacy rights.
 These plays are geared toward technical, project management, and day-to-day operational roles in the initiative.

-While plays are geared toward different roles, BrightHive and FPF advise collaborating across team and function through the lifecycle of the DCTT initiative.
+While plays are geared toward different roles, Brighthive and FPF advise collaborating across team and function through the lifecycle of the DCTT initiative.

 *Take the Next Step*
 - Suggest a play to add to this playbook or suggest edits by [sending us a message](https://brighthive.io/make-a-playbook-suggestion/).
-- Discuss this playbook and share learnings with others using the playbook in our [BrightHive Responsible Data Sharing Slack Community](https://brighthive.io/slack-community-signup/).
+- Discuss this playbook and share learnings with others using the playbook in our [Brighthive Responsible Data Sharing Slack Community](https://brighthive.io/slack-community-signup/).
-- [Connect with a BrightHive team member](https://brighthive.io/playbook-next-steps/) to learn how BrightHive can help you solve a responsible data sharing challenge.
+- [Connect with a Brighthive team member](https://brighthive.io/playbook-next-steps/) to learn how Brighthive can help you solve a responsible data sharing challenge.

 [^1]: Tokens are a unique identifier tied to a user's phone.
 Apps that make use of rotating tokens change the token identified with a user's phone on a regular basis.
 This helps protect user privacy by essentially dividing a user's data across multiple identities.